Employers on Campus

 - Practice Interview Days are offered every semester by CLA Career Services.
 Professional recruiters come to campus to conduct practice interviews with CLA students.
 After each interview, the recruiter offers individualized feedback and interviewing tips.
 Learn more about Practice Interview Days in the Events section of our website.

-- Résumé Reviews from employers or alumni can be a great way to have another set of eyes take a look at your materials and offer their perspective.
+- Resume Reviews from employers or alumni can be a great way to have another set of eyes take a look at your materials and offer their perspectives.
 Watch the Events section of our website for days and times.